opengs/uashield/README.md

 # UA Cyber SHIELD

 *ALERT!!!
-We not supporting unlawful active attack or malware campaings that are causing technical harms.
-Use only for educational purposes.
-You can only try this platform on your own website!*
+We do not support unlawful attacks or malware campaigns that cause technical harm.
+We provide you with a tool which you can use, but we are not telling or advising you on what to do with it.
+YOU are responsible of what you choose to do with it !!!!
+We are just providing a tool JUST LIKE thousand others on Github.
+If we give you a hammer - YOU are responsible of what you choose to knock with it !*

 *See this README [in English](README-en.md)*